Opentrons/opentrons/api/docs/v2/robot_position.rst

 Using Labware Position Check
 ============================

-All positions relative to labware are adjusted automatically based on the labware's x, y, z axis offset.
-The best way to calculate and apply these offsets is by using Labware Position Check when you run your protocol in the Opentrons App.
-With v6.0 of the app, you can apply previously calculated offsets on the same robot for the same labware type and deck slot, even with different protocols.
+All positions relative to labware are adjusted automatically based on labware offset data.
+Calculate labware offsets by running Labware Position Check during protocol setup, either in the Opentrons App or on the Flex touchscreen.
+Version 6.0.0 and later of the robot software can apply previously calculated offsets on the same robot for the same labware type and deck slot, even across different protocols.

-You shouldn't adjust labware offsets in your Python code if you plan to run your protocol in the app.
-However, if you are running your protocol in Jupyter notebook or with ``opentrons_execute``, the Labware Position Check is not directly available.
-For these applications, you can calculate and apply labware offsets by:
+You should only adjust labware offsets in your Python code if you plan to run your protocol in Jupyter notebook or with ``opentrons_execute``.
+This is because you can't run Labware Position Check from Jupyter or the command line.
+For these applications, calculate and apply labware offsets by:

 	1. Creating a "dummy" protocol that loads your labware and has each used pipette pick up a tip from a tip rack.
 	2. Importing the dummy protocol to the Opentrons App.